 Also, rely on RSVPs.
 In advance of the meeting, check who has YESed or NOed.
 If a key stakeholder hasn’t responded or has responded “NO” to your meeting request, you might want to consider rescheduling the meeting altogether.
 And when you do this, don’t forget to let everyone know the same with the updated date and time.

-As per a recent survey, it was reported that 95% of attendees in a meeting said that they lose focus and drift off!
-Having an agenda is the single best way to combat this.
+As per a recent survey , it was reported that 95% of attendees in a meeting said that they lose focus and drift off!
+Having a meeting agenda is the single best way to combat this.

 Without an agenda, it’s too easy to go off-topic, ramble about meaningless details, or cover things that aren’t relevant to everyone attending.